literallynotbruh/Doors-Hack/README.md

 # Doors-Hack
 Just Scripts For Roblox Doors
-i post scripts here from https://tiktok.com/thankyoulsplash
+i post scripts here from https://tiktok.com/literallynotbruh And im not mading it for tiktok(ONLY FOR DISCORD SERVERS OR GROUPS)